 Iron deficiency causes

-Iron comes from both plant and animal food.
-Plant sources of iron (called non-heme iron), such as leafy greens, legumes, nuts and seeds, are not as easily absorbed as the animal sources (heme iron).
+Iron comes from both plant and animal based foods.
+Plant sources of iron (called non-heme iron), such as leafy greens, legumes, nuts, and seeds, are not as easily absorbed as the iron that is present in animal sources (heme iron).
 So vegetarians and vegans are at higher risk for iron deficiency than omnivores.
-In addition, menstruating women, especially those with heavy periods, can have low iron stores.
+In addition, menstruating women, especially those with heavy periods, commonly have low iron stores.

 Recommended daily levels and iron deficiency anemia

-A minimum level of ferritin is somewhere between 12-20ng/mL.
+A minimum level of ferritin, the major form of iron storage, is somewhere between 30-200ng/mL.
 Levels less than that often lead to iron deficiency anemia, with its associated symptoms, including fatigue, weakness and cold extremities.
 But even levels that aren’t low enough to cause anemia can still cause other problems, such as restless leg syndrome, hair loss, brittle or spooning of the nails, loss of sense of smell, and hypothyroidism.

 Fortunately, it is easy to increase your iron levels either by eating red meat (ideally organic and grass fed) or taking an iron supplement.
 And if necessary, intravenous iron replacement is also an option.